zhaojiqiao/tilelang-npu/README.md

 ## Acknowledgements

 We learned a lot from the [TVM](https://github.com/apache/tvm) community and would like to thank them for their contributions.
-The initial version of this project is mainly contributed by [LeiWang1999](https://github.com/LeiWang1999), [chengyupku](https://github.com/chengyupku) and [nox-410](https://github.com/nox-410).
+The initial version of this project is mainly contributed by [LeiWang1999](https://github.com/LeiWang1999), [chengyupku](https://github.com/chengyupku) and [nox-410](https://github.com/nox-410) under the supervision of [zhi yang](https://yangzhihome.github.io) at Peking university.
 Part of this work was done during the internship at Microsoft Research, under the supervision of Dr. Lingxiao Ma, Dr. Yuqing Xia, Dr. Jilong Xue, and Dr. Fan Yang.